sfnicholas/ARTSS/README.md

 - **Plastic Sorting**: The system identifies plastic materials, such as bottles, based on their electrical insulation characteristics.
 - **Default Sorting**: All other inserted objects are sorted as aluminium cans, ensuring maximal recycling efficiency.

+## Technologies Used

+The ARTSS project utilized a range of technologies to achieve its recycling automation goals:

+- **Arduino**: The core of the system's control logic was programmed using Arduino, a versatile open-source electronics platform based on easy-to-use hardware and software.

+- **Tinkercad**: For 3D modeling, Tinkercad was employed.
+This browser-based program allowed for the creation and editing of the digital prototypes for various components of ARTSS.

+- **3D Printing**: Critical components of ARTSS were brought to life using 3D printing technology.
+This allowed for rapid prototyping and testing of parts, ensuring that each piece met the necessary specifications for optimal performance.

 ### Images